Job Description for ESC Consultants

 - Passion: Genuine interest in helping nonprofits succeed.

-- Dedication: Willing to commit the time needed (average of 16-20 hours per month) and to work with limited resources.
+- Dedication: Willing to commit the time needed.

 - Attitude: Engender trust, respect and support in all interactions.